Interview with Sonejuhi Sinha on 'Stray Dolls' (2019)

 If you haven't seen the film and don't like spoilers, you should probably stop reading at this point.
 I ask Sinha some specific questions about the film that might be annoying for those who haven't seen it.

-Interview with Sonejuhi Sinha:
+Interview with Sonejuhi Sinha

-WiR: I hate to even ask about this because I'm sick of talking about it, but how has COVID-19 impacted the "Stray Dolls" release?
+Woman in Revolt: I hate to even ask about this because I'm sick of talking about it, but how has COVID-19 impacted the "Stray Dolls" release?

-SS: We had a five-city theatrical release planned out for early April – New York, LA, Boston, Phoenix, and Cleveland.
-Initially, we were worried that it was going to be delayed, but it was totally cancelled because we were unsure of when things would open back up again.
+Sonejuhi Sinha: We had a five-city theatrical release planned out for early April – New York, LA, Boston, Phoenix, and Cleveland.
+Initially, we were worried that it was going to be delayed, but it was totally canceled because we were unsure of when things would open back up again.
 We went straight to a streaming VOD release.
 It was disappointing at first because of course, especially with a feature debut as a first-time filmmaker.
 You make films to have a conversation with the audience; to get critics to take you seriously; for your film to join this canon of filmmaking.
 With that gone, it almost feels like a tree falling in a forest where no one hears it.
 I'm trying to be optimistic.
-Given that everybody is home and looking for stuff to stream, my position is ... why not make art and storytelling available?
+Given that everybody is home and looking for stuff to stream, my position is... why not make art and storytelling available?
 I hope it reaches an audience regardless of this entire situation.

 I can't stress enough how much I loved these performances.

 I hope that there are some residual benefits.
 I don't know how it will impact awards season, but maybe this will be the year that there are more women nominated.
-Several films with women at the helm have released straight to VOD.
+Several films with women at the helm have been released straight to VOD.
 [Academy rule changes were officially announced a few days ago.]

 I do know several people are working on appeals to get awards committees to change their policies.
 This is such an unprecedented scenario.
 A lot of films just do the theatrical release so they can be in consideration for awards.
 With that component completely taken away, they'll just have to adapt to this new reality.